Mrt134/Experimental/1.0luminadocumentation/luminaplugins.rst

 .. figure:: images/luminadesktoppluginmenu1.png

 :numref:`Figure %s: Desktop Plugin Menu <luminadesktoppluginmenu1>` This is the primary menu for configuring desktop plugins.
-For multi-monitor systems, you can switch between monitors by clicking the icon in the upper right corner of the window and choosing the desired monitor.
 Clicking the green "plus" button will open a "Select Plugin" window.
 The user can choose between the available plugins by opening the drop-down menu and clicking the desired plugin.
 Once a plugin has been selected, your choice will appear in the "Embedded Utilities" window.

 The “Display Desktop Folder Contents” option is used to display each item stored in ~/Desktop as an icon on the desktop.
 By default, this option is selected as its box is black.
 If you de-select this option and click “Save Changes”, the icons for the contents of ~/Desktop will be removed from the desktop.
+To define a smaller area on the desktop for displaying icons, use the :ref:`Desktop Icons View` plugin.

 Once all the desired plugins have been added, click the "Save" button that appears in the upper right section.
 The menu will automatically